Rye Photographers S-Z

 [ABOVE] A view of Landgate, Rye, photographed around 1905.
 Edwin Whiteman's first photographic studio in Rye was located in the area around the Landgate, one of four fortified gateways built in the town walls in 1329.
 This view, looking northwards through the archway, shows the old town forge on the right.
 Whiteman's studio was probably located in the parade of shops situated south of the Landgate, part of which can be glimpsed through the archway of the Landgate.

 Edwin Henry Whiteman moved to Rye, Sussex around 1890.
 Edwin Henry Whiteman established a photographic studio at Landgate in Rye.
 Annie Whiteman gave birth to a son in Rye during the First Quarter of 1890.
 The boy was named Edwin Henry Whiteman, after his father.
-Edwin Whiteman operated the studio at Landgate, Rye from 1890 to 1894, .
+Edwin Henry Whiteman operated the photographic studio at Landgate, Rye from 1890 to 1894, .
 When the 1891 census was taken, Edwin Whiteman, his wife Annie, and their five children were living at 15 Ferry Road, Rye.
-Edwin Whiteman is recorded as a "Photographer", aged 34.
+On the census return, Edwin Whiteman is recorded as a "Photographer", aged 34.

 [ABOVE] The reverse of a carte-de-visite portrait showing the trade plate of E. Whiteman, Photographer, 52 High Street, Hastings (c1885).
 As the eldest son of Mrs Jane Whiteman, the proprietor of the Whiteman studio, Edwin Henry Whiteman was the chief photographer at 52 High Street until his departure around 1890.